Polished or Patinaed, Brass Is Proving Its Staying Power

 High-gloss brass can often feel very 1989 (or even 1889).
 By its innately lavish nature, the material commands attention, so you don’t always need the extra reflection (but more on that, below).
 A matte or unlacquered finish will age beautifully over time, adding texture and color variation to your fittings and making each piece unique.

-In fashion and jewelry design, nothing is more modern than mixed metals.
-Brass plays well with others in the home too: Try rose gold, copper, or black (or all three) with brass for a complex and varied design.
-Add a bold accent in a room fitted-out in nickel or chrome.
-The addition of brass pendants or cabinet pulls in a chrome kitchen instantly updates the space without a major investment or elaborate renovation project.
+Similar to fashion and jewelry design, mixed metals are of the moment.
+At home, pair brass with rose gold, copper, or black for a complex and varied design.
+The addition of golden-hued pendant lamps or cabinet pulls in a chrome kitchen can instantly update the space without a major investment or elaborate renovation project.

 Try Black and White and Brass

 Brass has the ability to warm up any space that’s mostly graphic black and white, especially when the metal’s appearance begins to soften with a little age.
 But if you’re looking for a bit more personality, brass also pairs well with colors like turquoise, emerald, and cobalt, as well as deep, cool grays.